rafimrfdn/dwm-freebsd/README.md

 The cool feature on this DWM setup is created with solid patches.
 I explore some patches and I think only this 6 pathes works great on my workflow.

+I use SLStatus because it works very well on my FreeBSD and easy to setup.
+Plase go to SLSTATUS folder on this setup.

 Patches in this DWM
 -------------------

 - Autostart           // use to make autostart.sh file run after DWM first start on system
 - Warp                // make mouse always follows the focus screen
 - Fullgaps            // create gaps between opened window and can be toggled
-- Systray             // I use this to set tray before the dwmbloks (date status)
+- Systray             // I use this to set tray before the SLStatus (date, uptime, volume status)
 - Pertag              // use this to make different tag mode for every tag.
 Ex: [1] set to Floating, but in [2] can set to Monocle
 - Alwayscenter        // make floating window always in center of the screen